bugvpn1/tutorial/en-US/ios-ipados/shadowrocket.md

 #### 5. After the page refreshes and returns to the top, enter the **Overseas Apple ID and Password** you just obtained, then tap Sign In.
 ![Enter Credentials](-06.png)
 ![AppStore Login Only](-07.jpg)
-> ⚠️ **High-Risk Warning: If you are using a shared ID (Method 1), NEVER log in via Settings!**
+> ⚠️⚠️ **High-Risk Warning: If you are using a shared ID (Method 1), NEVER log in via Settings!**
-> * **ABSOLUTELY DO NOT** log in to this shared account in your phone's system 「Settings」 or 「iCloud」.
-Doing so may cause your phone to be locked!
+> * **ABSOLUTELY DO NOT** log in to this shared account in your device's system 「Settings」 or 「iCloud」.
+Doing so may cause your device to be locked!
 > * **ONLY** log in within the **App Store** app.

 #### 6. **‼️ Critical Step**: If a security prompt appears during login, you must select **"Other Options"** -> **"Don't Upgrade"**.